 - Program application.

-- High school diploma or HSE (High School Equivalency)
+- Proof of High School Completion or Equivalency.
+See Admissions requirements for acceptable documentation.

 - 2.0 GPA from most recently attended institution

 - Admissions Testing

-- College Board's online Accuplacer[®] exam Minimum Scores:
+- College Board's online Accuplacer® exam Minimum Scores:

 - Reading Comprehension: 220

 - Arithmetic: 240

 - The Lancaster County CTC may consider post-secondary credits in English and Math with a C or better, SAT Scores of 480 or higher in Critical Reading and Math, or ACT scores of 22 or higher in Math and Reading in lieu of placement testing

 - Drug Screen from Concentra (9-Panel)

-- Completed 1 letter of reference
+- · Completed 1 letter of reference

 - 10 completed Observation Hours

 - Medical Forms/Required Vaccinations

 - Background Qualification Form

 - Formal Interview to be scheduled once all other steps are completed

 - Submit all required background checks

 - Attend a Program Orientation

 - Signed Enrollment Agreement